Abandoned & Little-Known Airfields:

 A taxiway led to the factory buildings on the south side of the airfield.

-The 1957 Washington Sectional Chart (courtesy of Chris Kennedy) depicted it under a different name - "Piasecki".
+The 1957 Washington Sectional Chart (courtesy of Chris Kennedy) depicted Bellanca Field under a different name - "Piasecki".

-and the field could have been used by the Piasecki helicopter company,
+The field was used by the Piasecki helicopter company,

 whose primary facilities were located just up the river in suburban Philadelphia.